By Jeremy Ray Jewell

 The message of Owens’s tale is that the only forward movement for her outsider-protagonist and “swamp trash” is to become curators of ecological/cultural museums in the very places where they once struggled for an independent life.
 To her credit, the author does not present this as a happy ending.
 She knows that conservationism is potentially antithetical to social and cultural equity.
 In its contradictions, Kya’s tale bears close resemblance to the experience of North Carolina folk hero Robert Harrill, a.k.a.
 The Fort Fisher Hermit, who is rumored to have met his end following cruel harassment by some local hooligans.
 This quote is attributed to him: “My life here goes up and down like the tides of this old sea out here… Only nature determines my existence.”
 In hindsight, it is hard not to shake our heads at his admirable hubris.
 Evidently not, Mr. Harrill.
 There is nature, and then there is something else.
 And nothing is in harmony here.
 Not at all.

 Jeremy Ray Jewell is from Jacksonville, Florida.
 He has an MA in History of Ideas from Birkbeck College, University of London, and a BA in Philosophy from the University of Massachusetts Boston.
-He maintains a blog of his writings entitled That’s Not Southern Gothic.
+His website is www.jeremyrayjewell.com.
+You can also support him on Patreon.